-Labour trafficking involves the recruitment, harbouring, transportation of a person for labour or services through the use of fraud, force or coercion.
+Labour trafficking is recruitment, harbouring, transportation, provision, or obtaining a person for labour or services through the use of force, fraud, or coercion for the purposes of involuntary servitude, peonage, debt bondage, or slavery.

 WHERE DOES LABOUR TRAFFICKING FREQUENTLY TAKE PLACE?